Church Social Media Post Ideas: Your 31-Day Plan

 Social media is a necessity when it comes to communication for modern churches.
 But how do you brainstorm new church social media post ideas seven days a week, every month of the year?

 We know that it can be tough to keep up with your content strategy with constantly changing trends, algorithm updates, and new platforms.
-So in this blog, we have a 31-day plan that provides a month’s worth of church social media post ideas.
+So in this post, we have a 31-day plan that provides a month’s worth of church social media post ideas.
 This post also covers staying ahead of the game, creating a winning social strategy, and engaging your online community.

-Estimated reading time: 10 minutes
+Estimated reading time: 15 minutes

 How to Create Your Church Social Media Post Strategy

+It can feel overwhelming to move into the modern digital age.
+You’re still trying to figure out your church website, and now you have to focus on social media too?!
 Over time, it’s draining to come up with church social media post ideas on the fly.
 That makes it challenging to stay on top of your game strategically and creatively.

 The solution is to create a social media content plan.
 Planning won’t fence you in – it allows you to be more creative.